Iceland–Philippines relations: Labor

-At the time Honorary Consulate of the Philippines in Reykjavík was under the jurisdiction of the Embassy in London, United Kingdom, the Labor Office Attaché entered into an agreement in 2007 with regards to the newly implemented labor immigration policies in Iceland.
+At the time Honorary Consulate of the Philippines in Reykjavík was under the jurisdiction of the embassy in London, United Kingdom, the Labor Office Attaché entered into an agreement in 2007 with regards to the newly implemented labor immigration policies in Iceland.
 It tackles about the issuance of work/residence permits and the non-requirement of Icelandic language in obtaining visas, and other labor standards that benefits both Filipinos seeking employment and the Icelandic economy, as well as addressing the shortage of Icelandic workforce.

 Migration

-There are currently 1,464 Filipinos, of which 911 are Icelandic citizens, residing in Iceland as of 1 January 2012.
-Filipinos are the largest Asian population and the sixth largest among other foreign nationalities in the country to date.
+There are currently 2,241 Filipinos, of which 1,240 are Icelandic citizens, residing in Iceland as of 2021.
+Filipinos are the largest Asian population and the fifth largest among other foreign nationalities in the country to date.
 Most Filipinos tend to settle in the Capital Region, however there are certain Filipinos that reside in the rural areas such as Kirkjubæjarklaustur.
-On the other hand, there are 46 registered persons with Icelandic citizenship who are residing in the Philippines as per 2010 Census.
+On the other hand, there are 17 registered persons with Icelandic citizenship who are residing in the Philippines as per 2020 Census.

 The Filipino migration to Iceland from the past 20 years has primarily been caused by the economic boom.
 Iceland, being a small country with less than half a million people, needed to outsource in order to satisfy its demands in production, services, and construction.
 This has opened doors for many Filipinos, coming from a developing country.
 On the other hand, it was not always work that encouraged Filipinos to move to Iceland.
 Aside from work, one key reason for migrating to Iceland is family reunification.